Oneirocom/Magick/apps/docs/docs/nodes/object/JSONToObject.md

 # Parse JSON

-Parse a string of JSON data and and returns an object
+Takes a JSON formatted string input and outputs an object created by parsing the string.